travis-ci/docs-travis-ci-com/user/enterprise/tcie-3.x-overview.md

   * Bionic
   * Focal

-## Travis CI Enterprise 2.0 End of Life
+## Travis CI Enterprise 2.0 Discontinued

-Travis CI Enterprise 2.x will reach End Of Life in Q1 2021.
-After Q1 2021, you won't receive any patches or security patches anymore for your Enterprise 2.x installation.
+Travis CI Enterprise 2.x will reach End-of-Life in Q1 2021.
+After Q1 2021, you won't receive any patches or security patches for your Enterprise 2.x installation.
 We strongly recommend upgrading your existing Travis CI Enterprise 2.x installation to 3.x before that time.
 If you need more time or have questions, please reach out to [our support team](mailto:enterprise@travis-ci.com?subject=Travis CI Enterprise 2.x Migration).